dustmodebros/HAB-code/README.md

 ## Results and Analysis

 During the test flight, the balloon successfully transmitted data up to its maximum altitude.
-However, we encountered issues with the altimeter only being rated for a third of the height we wanted to send it to. ; Time constraints prevented me from integrating the onboard GoPro cameras with the data transmission system
+However, we encountered issues with the altimeter only being rated for a third of the height we wanted to send it to.
+Additionally, I would have liked to send live photos back to the base station in flight, however time constraints prevented me from integrating the onboard GoPro cameras with the data transmission system.

 ## License